khalidtijani/dcs-gap-spinua/README.md

 The result saved in this path $STORAGE/S1splitter/outdir/out

-should choose your dataset to be download and precessed in the next Step
+Now we need to choose our dataset to be downloaded and used for the next Step of Spinua Chain.

 #### Using the development version